 We made a family trip over to Santa Fe for a couple of days for Spring Break, and I carried the SR-T with me as we wandered around town.
 I also explored the hallways of the La Fonda and found lots of photogenic spaces in the hotel.
 This was my first real experience shooting with a fully manual SLR, and I absolutely loved using it.
 I used a filter on almost every photo, mostly yellow but also red and green, and relied completely on the camera’s meter for every exposure.
 The 58mm focal length is very useable with the 35mm film, whereas it seemed to be quite limiting when paired with the APS-C digital camera.

 I developed the film the day after we got back home in CineStill Df96 monobath.
 So far it is the only black and white developer that I’ve tried, and so far I don’t see any reason to try anything else.
 Negatives were scanned with my digital camera and converted using Negative Lab Pro.
+You can view more of the images in the gallery below.

 My first experience with the SR-T 101 has only strengthened my love of film photography.
 I do regret having waited so long to have this camera refurbished.
 I have two more rolls of Ilford film waiting to run through this camera.
 And another Minolta SLR on it way to Garry’s…